remotestorage/website/wiki/notes.md

 parent: Wiki
 ---

 This page was moved from the wiki and is in the process of being revised.
-Please consult the [remoteStorage.js documentation](https://remotestoragejs.readthedocs.io) for more up-to-date-information.
 {: .fs-5 .ls-10 .code-example }

 This page contains random notes, so we can quickly drop things and move